Aditya-Debnath/Solution-of-CSE-103-Midterm-Exam-2/README.md

 Ans:-

 Please wait for some time.
 IDK.
+If you can solve it then do it.
+OK.
+All the best.

 3.3
 i) 3*3 matrix's only coloum sum